zwe-htet-paing/resume-parser/resume-parser-using-OCR/README.md

 # Resume Parser using OCR

-To extract relavent information from resumes.
+To extract text data from resumes and extracting relevant information.

 ## Table of Contents
 - [Project Overview](#project-overview)